ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 An RS MUST NOT accept and store an access token, if the corresponding token hash is among the currently stored ones.

-An RS stores a token hash th1 corresponding to an access token t1 until both the following conditions hold.
+An RS MUST store the token hash th1 corresponding to an access token t1 until both the following conditions hold.

 * The RS has received and seen t1, irrespective of having accepted and stored it.